GZ-Starter/CODTECH-Task1/README.md

 ---

 #### Conclusion
-The C++ Quiz Game project successfully met its objectives by creating an engaging and functional quiz game.
+The C++ Quiz project successfully met its objectives by creating an engaging and functional quiz game.
 The project reinforced key programming concepts and demonstrated effective use of C++ for developing console-based applications.
 The insights gained from this project can be applied to future C++ projects, particularly in game development and interactive applications.